 When I entered teaching, the concern you expressed about kids who don’t do homework was widely held.
 (One of my colleagues, who had taken homework assignments to a truant child was ordered off the property at gunpoint: “He can do your school stuff at school and his home stuff at home.)

-Despite that, over time, I have changed my mind about homework.
-Homework is beneficial to kids, at least at some ages.
+Despite that, over time, I have changed my mind about that.
+Homework can be beneficial to kids, at least at some ages.
 Holding back something beneficial just because not everyone will or can take advantage of it seems wrongheaded to me now.
-(Grading homework is another issue.
-It would be unfair to grade kids based upon how well organized and supportive their homes are.)
+(Grading homework is still another issue.
+I think it would be unfair to grade kids based upon how well organized and supportive their homes are.)

 To increase your hit rate, keep parents and guardians informed about the importance of homework (and how much of it there will be and when it will come home).
 Telling the parents this directly can pay real dividends, as their children will not necessarily let them in on the secret.